roybailey/research-kotlin-springboot/rksb-api/rksb-api-blueprint/README.md

 ## Design

-Modules to encapsulate all api blueprint definitions.
+Module to encapsulate all blueprint definitions.
 These blueprints provide the following...

 * Database Table details